ratta2ii/bakery-app-cs/README.md

     Output: Your Grand Total: $19.00

 ##### Example 2:
 #

-    Welcome to May's, the #1 Bakery in the County.
+    Welcome to Pierre's, the #1 Bakery in the County.
     How many pastries would you like to order?
     Input: 12
     How many loaves of break would you like to order?